 In order to represent Christ and his Church to the world, Praise Ministries International places values and emphasis on integrity.
 The church of Jesus Christ can not fully represent Christ if it loses its integrity in society.
 The church is not the building, but it is the people who have been called out from the world of sin and perversion; consequently, the church must have integrity when it comes to the handling of money in the church.
 People who serve on this Committee must be people of characters, honesty, and integrity.
 Since People who serve on this Committee must be people of character and integrity, the clergical body which includes the Pastoral Board is equally affected by this financial policy; as the result, no Pastor or clergy in the Praise Ministries International is allowed to handle any church funds.
 The clergy has the full responsibility to lead the house of God without blame before the people he or she serves as a man or woman of God; therefore, the clergy must have good spiritual, moral, and financial standing, and conduct and must hold the mystery of the faith with a clear conscience before God and men as mentioned in Article VI, Section 4 of the By-Law and Constitution of the Praise Ministries International, Inc. Any question raised in the mind of the membership regarding financial integrity against a preacher might hinder the Gospel when preached; therefore, the Clergy in the Praise Ministries International is forbidden to handle church funds for safe keeping or act as the treasurer.

 The Financial Committee shall comprise of the Financial Secretary/Coordinator, the Treasurer, the Head Usher, the Administrator, and Congregational Representative.
 This committee shall organize major capital campaign as to raise fund for the ministry.
 Based on our mission as stipulated above, it calls for an organized monetary committee which is held with the responsibility to organize fund raising programs in the ministries as the need arises, to collect tithes, gifts, and offerings including donations made by individuals or organizations to this ministry.
 Our mission as mentioned above calls for funding to budget against each area mentioned in the mission statement.
 To keep check and balance in the financial internal control system, there should be an organized body comprising of men and women of character, integrity, honesty, and born again who love and support this vision through their giving (general gifts, tithes, offerings etc.) as to make this ministry stand financially.
 This body will provide financial leadership ensuring financial responsibility, transparency, and accountability at every level of operation of the church, oversees the accounting and internal financial control operating system, oversees the compilation of budgets and provide on-going monitoring and control and ensures that church expenditures are properly authorized and executed within budgetary limits, prepares periodic financial report and makes recommendations to the Pastoral Board.
 This Committee maintains custody of gifts including tithes and offering and promptly deposits the same in a church account at a designated financial institution in accordance with prescribed standard financial operating policies and procedures as mentioned in the By-Law and Constitution of the Praise Ministries International, Inc. in Article IX, Sections 9 & 10.This Committee will meet quarterly to discuss financial matter and give periodic report on finance.
+Money transferred from oversea for church projects must be received by the Committee as donation/income and recorded in financial record.
+A requisite slip must be filed by the department entitled to use the funds and approved by the Pastor-In-Charge before it is used.
+The requisite slip must be filed with the financial record and it is used to help the Financial Committee in giving of financial report periodically.

 In monetary transactions, three things should be taken into consideration.
 The collection of offerings, tithes, and gifts offered during church services, the disbursement of funds, and the given of periodic reports on finance.
 These areas are paramount and crucial to the smooth operation of the church ministry.